CitrusHappy/CitrusDialogue/README.md

 # CitrusDialogue
 A Minecraft 1.12.2 [CustomNPCs](https://www.curseforge.com/minecraft/mc-mods/custom-npcs) script that completely reworks the dialogue system to a one similar to games like Celeste, Undertale, and Animal Crossing.
+Made specifically for [Peculicraft](https://discord.gg/5UtE3Sw6Pe) but free for use.

 ## Features